You just finished lunch. Not only do you feel full, but now the afternoon slump is setting in.

 Overall, it’s common to feel a dip in your energy levels after eating, but there are steps you can take to minimize the effects.

-Registered dietitian Julia Zumpano, RD, explains what causes it and how you can fight the fatigue.
+Registered dietitian Julia Zumpano, RD, LD, explains what causes it and how you can fight the fatigue.

 Postprandial somnolence, that feeling of sleepiness after eating, can be attributed to a few different things.
 Some of the foods you eat can release certain hormones that may make you tired.
 When you eat can also contribute to feeling fatigued.
 And how much you eat can play a role, too.

 Another factor can be your sleep quality.
 It’s recommended that you get seven to nine hours of sleep each night.
 But even if you have trouble sleeping one night, it can throw off your circadian rhythm causing your body to be out of whack all day long.

 “You want to understand how much sleep your body needs,” says Zumpano.
 “Everyone needs different amounts of rest.”